heim-rs/heim/README.md

 It is not a project goal to provide any kind of information about how to combine `heim` with `actix`, `hyper`, `tide`, or any other Rust crate.

-At the moment `heim` is not dependant on any async runtime, but it will in the future and it will most likely be a [runtime](https://crates.io/crates/runtime) crate.
+At the moment, `heim` is async runtime agnostic, but in the future it may need to depend on runtime specific features.
+Note that if this becomes the case, it is likely that the required runtime(s) will be compatible with the [runtime](https://crates.io/crates/runtime) crate.
-Users may want to consider that fact during development.
+Users may want to consider this fact during development.
+See [#75](https://github.com/heim-rs/heim/issues/75) for more info.

 ## Platform support